narrrl/akan-discord-bot/release/akan-discord-bot-1.1/README.md

 ### Configure config.json

-- add your bot token to the config.json, to get a bot token visit: https://discordapp.com/developers/applications
+- add your bot token to the config.json.
+To get a bot token visit: https://discordapp.com/developers/applications
 - successReaction true if you want reaction upon command execution
 - prefix is the bot prefix